plaut/plaut.github.io/fisheye_tutorial/index.md

 Now all 3D bounding box parameters are camera agnostic.
 We can train on one camera, and test on a different camera with a different focal length.
 We can train on a union of several datasets with different focal lengths, or test on multiple cameras with different focal lengths.
 The trained CNN is camera agnostic in all its predicted 3D bounding box parameters, and it requires no fine tuning per camera.

-All the above is only true if the images are undistorted, the orientation regressed is the allocentric orientation, and the (normalized) depth is along the optical axis.
-If the images are distorted, or the regressed orientation is the global orientation, or the depth regressed as the Euclidean distance, then the 3D bounding box parameters are no longer camera agnostic.
-Any difference in camera calibration (focal length, principal point, distortion coefficients) between training and testing will cause a degradation in 3D object detection performance.
+All the above is only true if the images are undistorted, the orientation regressed is the allocentric orientation, and the (normalized) depth is measured along the optical axis.
+If the images are distorted, or the orientation regressed is the global orientation, or the depth regressed is the Euclidean distance, then the 3D bounding box parameters are no longer camera agnostic.
+Any difference in camera calibration (\${f,u}_0, v_0,\$ distortion coefficients) between training and testing will cause a degradation in 3D object detection performance.

 [CamConvs](https://openaccess.thecvf.com/content_CVPR_2019/html/Facil_CAM-Convs_Camera-Aware_Multi-Scale_Convolutions_for_Single-View_Depth_CVPR_2019_paper.html) proposed adding coordinate dependent channels to the CNN, but this cannot guarantee that the model becomes camera agnostic.
 It is better to set up the problem in a way that is translation invariant and ensure it is camera agnostic than to provide the CNN access to spatial coordinates and hope for the best.

 ## Extrinsic rotation
 In autonomous driving, the optical axis of perspective cameras is always parallel to the ground.
 Even if we believe that the area closer to the ground is more interesting, or that traffic lights and traffic signs which are elevated above the ground are more interesting, we always keep the camera upright and never tilt it upwards or downwards.

-One of the advantages in keeping the camera upright is that objects in driving scenes tend to be upright, or parallel to the ground, i.e., they have zero pitch and zero roll.
+One of the advantages of keeping the camera upright is that objects in driving scenes tend to be upright, or parallel to the ground, i.e., they have zero pitch and zero roll.
 In pinhole cameras, straight horizontal lines in 3D correspond to straight horizontal lines in the image, and straight vertical lines in 3D correspond to straight vertical lines in the image.

 If the camera is rotated, many of the interesting objects in the scene, which are aligned to the ground, are no longer parallel to the image plane.
 See for example this picture taken in New York City: